remiljw/learn-terraform-aws-instance/README.md

 ```json
 aws configure
 ```
 - You will need to create your organization and workspace on Terraform Cloud.
-Follow these[instructions](https://learn.hashicorp.com/tutorials/terraform/github-actions) to help you set that up.
+Follow these [instructions](https://learn.hashicorp.com/tutorials/terraform/github-actions) to help you set that up.

 - Open `main.tf` and on line 5 and 9 respectively, replace the `organization` and workspaces `name` field to the organization and workspace you created in the previous step.
 ```hcl